Best Golf GPS 2025

 Reasons to avoid

-When it comes to the new Garmin Approach S70, it’s probably easier to talk about what it can’t do than what it can.
-In short, it can’t swing the club for you, but it can pretty much do everything else.
+The Garmin Approach S70 GPS watch is a spectacular piece of kit.
+What does it do that makes it so special?
+Honestly, it's probably easier to talk about what it can’t do than what it can.
+It can’t swing the club for you or sink putts, but it can pretty much do everything else.

-To begin with, the watch comes preloaded with more than 43,000 courses and, by simply pushing one button, you can go from an interchangeable watch face (which can show your last round on the bottom) to full-on golf mode.
-It's crammed with features, more on that later, and unlike many smartwatches on the market, the battery life on the Garmin Approach S70 is impressive, as we found it can hold its charge for up to 16 days in smartwatch mode and up to 20 hours when using GPS.
+As with all the best Garmin golf watches, it comes preloaded with more than 43,000 courses and, by simply pushing one button, you can go from an interchangeable watch face (which can show your last round on the bottom) to full-on golf mode.
+It's positively rammed with features but unlike many smartwatches on the market, the battery life is very impressive.
+We found it can hold its charge for up to 16 days in smartwatch mode and up to 20 hours when using GPS, which is a lot.

 Best versatile watch